 ACADEMY / Personalization training blog

-You can personalize the website experience for your visitors at every step of their customer journey, boosting conversions and dramatically increasing your ROI.
+With customer segmentation, you can personalize the website experience for your visitors at every step of their customer journey, boosting conversions and dramatically increasing your ROI.

 However, it’s not always easy to come up with new optimization ideas to improve your website performance.